humanoidsbv/team-awesome-amijs/README.md

 # ✨✨✨ TEAM 💫 AWESOME 💫 AMIJS ✨✨✨

-A _majestic_ hour registration app
+A _majestic_ hour registration app.

 ## ☄️ The purpose of this app